lana-20/charles-setup/README.md

   Restart Charles afterwards.

+#### Tailor Coverage to Specific Needs

+Above, I entered <code>*</code> as the *Host*.
+This *wildcard* character enables the SSL proxying for every possible web address or service, I may visit.
+Though I might want to tailor the proxying, and therefore logging, to my needs via specifically including certain addresses or parts of addresses.
+Using wildcards provides a very versatile way of filtering specific URLs, which I want to cover.

+This can become very handy, if I want to limit the coverage to an app or page under test.
+Let me provide some examples:

+- <code>*google*</code> would cover every traffic from and to *google*, which includes *photos.google.com*, *google.com/mail* and so on
+- <code>photos.google</code> would include everything from and to *photos.google.com*, but not *google.com/mail* for instance
+- <code>google.com/mail</code> would cover the entire *mail* section, but no other section or *photos.google.com*.
+Though it would cover *photos.google.com/mail/...* if such websites existed.

+So I take the relevant part of the address, which may include/exclude or be limited to sub-domains like *calendar* in <code>calendar.google.com</code> and replace the rest of the address with a <code>*</code> to allow every string or even no string (zero or more characters) in its place.
+I can also use the wildcard <code>?</code>, which replaces exactly one single character.
+So <code>go?gle</code> would match *google* or *goggle*, but not *gogle* or *googgle*.

 ## Capture SSL Logs

 Now as Charles is running with the right settings, as the certificates have been installed, as my devices are configured to use Charles on my computer and as SSL proxying is enabled, I'm good to go!